9 Hindu Temples In Singapore For A Divine Holiday Experience In 2025

 9. Holy Tree Sri Balasubramaniar Temple

 One of the popular Hindu temples in Singapore, Holy Tree Sri Balasubramaniar Temple is a famous landmark in the island country.
-It has been welcoming large chunk of devotees daily but receives huge rush during the annual ‘Panguni Uthiram’ festival celebrated with pomp and show.
+It has been welcoming a large number of devotees daily but receives a huge rush during the annual ‘Panguni Uthiram’ festival, which is celebrated with pomp and show.
 Other Hindu festivals are also celebrated here.
-Several devotees are also seen carrying milk on the pots on their heads to be offered to their god.
+Several devotees are also seen carrying milk on their heads to be offered to their god.

-Besides the above mentioned 9 famous temples in Singapore, there are many others that merit for visiting and discovering depending on your time, reachability and interests.
-Before clicking the pictures, read the guidelines and rules applicable.
-Make sure you remove your footwear and also ascertain not to wear inappropriate dresses before entering these sanctums to respect the sanctity of beautiful Hindu temples in Singapore that always seek people’s attention.
+Besides those mentioned above 9 famous temples in Singapore, there are many other places to visit.
+Before visiting these temples, do check the guidelines to respect the sanctity of beautiful Hindu temples in Singapore that always seek people’s attention.
 So, plan a trip to Singapore soon and explore these beautiful symbols of art – architecture and faith.

 Looking To Book An International Holiday?